SimonSubokLee/ston-docs-son/admin/intro.kr.rst

   On the other hand, transferred data size from the server cannot exceed the original file size.

   ``STON`` is loaded with the file system that is optimized for range request.
-  In addition, The Ston edge server guarantees fast response with multi download.
+  In addition, The STON edge server guarantees fast response with multi download.
   It will not waste a single byte transmission from the origin server.